puzzle/ansible-training/content/labs/04.2/_index.en.md

 ### Task 2

 - Improve the template `motd.j2` by adding the default IP address of the server to the template.
-- Add the installed operating system to the motd file aswell.
+- Add information about the installed operating system to the motd file aswell.

 {{% notice tip %}}
   Remember using the setup module to get a list of all facts!